openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 : `birth_family_name`

 Claim Description:
-: Family name someone has when they were born, or at least from the time they were a child.
-This term can be used by a person who changes the family name later in life for any reason.
+: Family name(s) someone has when they were born, or at least from the time they were a child.
+This term can be used by a person who changes the family name(s) later in life for any reason.
+Note that in some cultures, people can have multiple family names or no family name; all can be present, with the names being separated by space characters.

 Change Controller:
 : eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net